tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### Instructor Notes

 * Today's class is somewhat heavy on theory.
 Students must also understand the occasional need to implement sampling strategies used in activities.
-It may be useful to check for understanding by posing questions about hypothetical use cases and data sets.
+Check for understanding by posing questions about hypothetical use cases and data sets.

-* Spend time on the SMOTE implementations and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how it works under the hood.
+* Spend time on the SMOTE implementations and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how things work under the hood.

-* Be sure to make use of the slides, since certian concepts like confusion matrices or the precision-recall curve will be easier to understand visually.
+* Be sure to make ample use of the slides, since certian concepts like confusion matrices or the precision-recall curve will be easier to understand visually.

 ### Sample Class Video (Highly Recommended)